Texas Security Deposit Law

 How long does a Texas landlord have to return my deposit?

 In Texas, landlords are required to return your security deposit within 30 days after you move out.
-Note: Must send to last known address
+Note: 30 days after tenant surrenders premises and provides written forwarding address. bad faith is presumed if landlord fails to return within 30 days. penalties per Tex.
+Prop.
+Code § 92.109.

 What if my Texas landlord misses the deadline?

-Bad faith: $100 plus three times the portion wrongfully withheld, plus reasonable attorney's fees If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.
+In cases of bad faith, the penalty is $100 plus three times the amount wrongfully withheld, plus reasonable attorney's fees.
+If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.

 Can my landlord make deductions from my deposit?